If you’re underpaid at your job, you already know it.

 They settle for the status quo, tell themselves it’s “good enough,” and ignore the fact that they’re being undervalued.
 They’ve convinced themselves they’re not underpaid, but deep down, they know something’s off.

-Several studies and surveys have explored employee perceptions of fair pay, providing insights into this complex issue.
+Several studies and surveys have examined employees’ perceptions of fair pay, offering insights into this complex issue.
 Here are some sources:

 Glassdoor, a job and recruiting site, regularly conducts surveys on various aspects of employment, including compensation.